New legislation: what landlords need to know

 New legislation in plans published in July 2018 could mean you have to give your tenants a minimum three-year term, including a break clause of six months.
 This is designed to help renters feel more at ease with financial security and put down roots in their community.

-Tenants would be able to leave early.
-But if they did want to stay, they would have greater protection against eviction.
+Tenants would be able to leave early, but if they did want to stay they’d have greater protection against eviction.
 This legislation is one of several options being considered to give tenants and renters more security.

 From April 1 2018, new private properties for rent are generally required to have a minimum of an E on the Energy Performance Certificate rating scale.
 This will come into effect for existing tenancies from April 1 2020, and it will make breaches of this rule – renting properties with F or G ratings – unlawful.

 If you breach this rule you’ll be given a warning so you can get your property up to scratch.
 But if you don’t do this, you may face fines and legal action.